Shinyn/Shinyn/README.md

 ### Hi there 👋

-My name is Mattias and I am studying to become a fullstack developer! :D
+My name is Mattias and I am studying to become a fullstack developer! :smiley:

 My goal is to learn and absorb as much information about web development as possible, and then use this knowledge to build beautiful and well-functioning websites for the world to enjoy.